-Behind the scenes CINE will develop content management toolkits - enabling curators, archivists, historians, individuals and communities to make innovative heritage projects to create unique on-site and off-site customer experiences in specific locations.
+Behind the scenes CINE developed content management toolkits - enabling curators, archivists, historians, individuals and communities to make innovative heritage projects to create unique on-site and off-site customer experiences in specific locations.

-More broadly CINE will explore the social, economic and political role of heritage within our remote communities and develop best practice to shape relevant environmental policies.
+More broadly CINE explored the social, economic and political role of heritage within our remote communities and developed best practice to shape relevant environmental policies.

 The project was funded by the Northern and Arctic Periphery Programme (ERDF).

 CINE Wayfinder - your guide to everything we created

 Our Wayfinder tool helps you find the tools and inspiration for your next digital heritage project.
 Click on the image above to discover more than 40 of the resources we created.